 And who are you guys working with in the studio?
 Where are you guys out of?

 We’re in Sonic Ranch right now and we’re doing all the stuff that we wrote with Rome (Ramirez) – We got in with Rome because we’re homies, we love writing with him and we wanted to see what we could come up with.
-We talked about it, I let him know, “Hey, we want to do more hip-hop stuff, but I want to take alternative hooks on it, 295770_10150284756343118_5677543_nbut all the verses I want big hip-hop beats and you know, we want to do stuff different” and he was like “Alright, let me come up with some stuff” and we gave him some ideas.
+We talked about it, I let him know, “Hey, we want to do more hip-hop stuff, but I want to take alternative hooks on it, but all the verses I want big hip-hop beats and you know, we want to do stuff different” and he was like “Alright, let me come up with some stuff” and we gave him some ideas.
 So we went back the next day and it was just magic!
 He knew exactly what we were thinking and it clicked!
 We banged out like 8 songs in 8 days and they just kept coming and the magic was there, so we’re like, “Yo, let’s get in the studio and let’s just do this with you”.

 And then we also got with another producer, Supa Dupes, that we’re just a HUGE fan of and he came in and produced two (songs).
 If you want to do Reggae & Hip-Hop, you go to Supa Dupes – So that’s really exciting.
 And then we’re also working with another producer, Niles.
 So on this album; we didn’t want to just stick with one producer, we wanted to get a lot of different producers to get a lot of different type of sounds for a lot of different type of songs.